mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

 - Adds round-robin DNS support so that DNS requests do not always return address (A) records in the same order (DCOS_OSS-5118).

+## Package management
+- Adds tarball package validation and support for retying a failed package download (COPS-2861).

+    Previously, you might encounter issues if the DC/OS package installer (`pkgpanda`) attempted to extract a package tarball into the `/opt/mesosphere/packages` directory but detected that the tarball had only been partially downloaded.
+If downloading the entire tarball failed, the DC/OS installation process would also fail.
+With this release, the package installer validates tarballs and can retry the download if the package was not successfully downloaded to the bootstrap computer.

 [enterprise]
 ## Security
 [/enterprise]